-The most common observed result if iron is too low when raising NDT or T3 is rising levels of Reverse T3 (RT3).
-RT3 is an inactive hormone, and the higher it goes, the more hypothyroid we get.
-You can read more about RT3 here.
-And as RT3 rises, T4 starts to fall lower, as does T3, sooner or later.
+The most common observed result if iron is too low is rising levels of Reverse T3 (RT3)…and that means you can still feel very hypo.
+RT3 is an inactive hormone, and the higher it goes, the more hypothyroid we get, as it blocks T3 from getting into your cells.
+You can read more about RT3 here <—-READ.
+And as RT3 rises, Free T4 starts to rise, then will fall, sooner or later.

-What do we notice if cortisol is not where it should be when raising NDT or T3?
+What do we notice if cortisol is not where it should be when raising a T3-containing thyroid medication?

-But my cortisol and iron are great, yet I’m still having problems when raising NDT or T3 (OR I just don’t feel any better)!
+But my cortisol and iron are great, yet I’m still having problems when raising T4/T3, T3, or NDT!

 To the contrary, they probably are NOT great.